geolimber/geology/README.md

 This script converts set of vertices of the mining concession (UTM coordinates) to polygon in *.wkt format (Well Known Text).
 Output file can be used in QGIS, which is great to plan field work and visualize limits of area of interest.

 *Usage:*

-Put this script to some forlder from your user path environment variable (for examle /usr/local/bin) and make script executable.
+Put this script to some forlder from your user path environment variable (for examle /usr/local/bin) and make shure script is executable.
 Go to the folder where *.csv* file stored and run:
-> $ csv2polygon.py file.csv
+> $ csv2polygon.py file1.csv file2.csv file3.csv

 *Expected input:*
 ```